ODiogoSilva/ElConcatenero3/README.md

 ##### Conversion (Phylip to Fasta)

-ElConcatenero3.py -c -if phylip -of nexus -in input_file.phy
+ElConcatenero3.py -c -of nexus -in input_file.phy

 ##### Conversion (Nexus to Phylip and fasta)

-ElConcatenero3.py -c -if nexus -of phylip fasta -in input_file.nex
+ElConcatenero3.py -c -of phylip fasta -in input_file.nex

 ##### Conversion (Multiple Fasta files to Nexus)